HannesRammer/DartabaseTutorials/tutorials/TUT1.md

           }
         }

-we have a createTable action that creates a table named "item" with two columns, "text" as a string and "done" as a boolean with default value false
+We have a createTable action that creates a table named "item" with two columns. "text" as a string and "done" as a boolean with default value false.

-inside the DOWN action we simply add the reverse action.
-Later we can decide if we want to migrate UP or DOWN making it possible to revert database changes
+Inside the DOWN action we simply add the reverse action.
+Later we can decide if we want to migrate UP or DOWN, making it possible to revert database changes.

 **removing columns or tables from the database will obviously delete the data! so be carefull**

 *************************************************
 ##HOW TO EXECUTE MIGRATIONS